How to Fix api-ms-win-core-path-l1-1-0.dll

 - Driver incompatibilities

-Outbyte PC Repair can help fix the error by:
+Outbyte PC Repair can help resolve the issue by:

 1. Removing hidden malware/spyware